visa-lab/CSE546-Cloud-Computing/workload_generator/README.md

 # CSE546_workload_generator

 This repository contains code examples for you to use our workload generator.
-We setup both php and node.js server backends

 The following command sends three requests to a php backend.
 ```